-In elementary school, we all learned the vowels of the English language: A, E, I, O, U and sometimes Y. But, what makes a vowel a vowel?
+In elementary school, we all learned the vowels of the English language: A, E, I, O, U and sometimes Y. Or, at least how we write them out, that is.
+What makes a vowel a vowel?

-Vowels and consonants are essentially two different categories of sounds that linguists use to better understand how language sounds work.
-The study of the sounds that human beings can produce is called phonetics.
-It’s a sub-speciality of linguistics.
+Vowels and consonants are two different categories of sounds that linguists use to better understand how speech sounds work.
+The study of the sounds that human beings can produce is called

 Does every language have vowels?